 Old Mate’s Place

 Drinking at Old Mate’s Place feels like one is spending a night at a mate’s place, except that it comes with great cocktails and sassy comebacks.
 Spread across two floors – the rooftop bar is exceedingly popular in summer – the first level feels like a homey gentlemen’s club, not like a bar that just opened less than a year ago.
-The leather bound menu features an cocktail list including the likes of the sweet sour Retox (think rye whiskey, coconut sugar, and activated charcoal), and the Pistaciawith rum, Manzanilla sherry, and pistachio.
+The leather bound menu features an cocktail list including the likes of the sweet sour Retox (think rye whiskey, coconut sugar, and activated charcoal), and the rich, rum-based Pistacia with Manzanilla sherry and pistachio.

 Old Mate’s Place is located at Level 4, 199 Clarence Street, Sydney.
 Open Tue-Wed 5pm-12am, Thu-Sun 12pm-2am.
 Closed Mon.